novadclub/novadclub.github.io/en/clients.md

 #### Do This First

-Even without VSCRAM&trade;, VLockdown&trade;, and VDelete&trade;, you
-can help safeguard your customers' data with the following standard security measures.
+Even without VSCRAM, VLockdown, and VDelete, you can help safeguard your customers' data with the following standard security measures.